-Low-dose CT scan is a non-invasive special kind of X-ray that takes multiple pictures as you lie on a table that slides in and out of the machine.
+Low-dose computed tomography (also called a low-dose CT scan, or LDCT) is a non-invasive special kind of X-ray that uses a low dose (amount) of radiation to take multiple pictures as you lie on a table that slides in and out of the machine.
 A computer then combines these images into a detailed picture of your lungs.
-This procedure takes only 10-15min.
-A study on early detection of lung cancer found that the low-dose cancer screening test can reduce mortality for those at high risk.
+This procedure only takes 10 – 15 minutes and is not painful.

 - Repeated exposure to second-hand smoke

 - Parents or siblings or family members with lung cancer

 - Long-term exposure to cooking flames from coal or wood fumes, diesel gas, radiation

 What are the risks of lung cancer screening with LDCT?

 - False-positive results: A lung cancer screening test can suggest that a person has lung cancer when no cancer is present.
 Such results can lead to follow-up tests and surgeries that are unnecessary and may have more risks.